ChiefMigz/ecommerce-website/README.md

 [![Product Name Screen Shot][product-screenshot]](https://www.torontocupcake.com/)

 This is an ecommerce website made using MERN web stack.
-It is the redesigned website of <a href='https://www.torontocupcake.com'>Toronto Cupcakes</a> which was made on Figma.
+It is the redesigned website of <a href='https://www.torontocupcake.com'>Toronto Cupcake</a> which was made on Figma. <a href='https://www.torontocupcake.com'>Toronto Cupcakes</a> is a store that delivers cupcakes for different kinds of events in the GTA, Ontario.

+Purpose:
+The project aims to redesign the <a href='https://www.torontocupcake.com'>Toronto Cupcake</a> website that has improved overall user experience, additional functionalities, more attractive and simplified cupcake purchases.

 Website backend is currently using
 * **Axios** for frontend API request